-This scholarship is only open to students currently registered on the London-based MSc Public Health course at the London School of Hygiene & Tropical Medicine.
-(It is not available to students registered on the MSc Public Health for Development.)
+This scholarship is only open to students currently registered on the intensive MSc Public Health programme at the London School of Hygiene & Tropical Medicine.
+(It is not available to students registered on MSc Public Health for Development.)

 Funding is only available for projects on non-communicable diseases in a low- to middle-income country (LMIC), as per the World Bank list.
 This funding can be used to contribute towards the costs of travel, costs in the field, and/or laboratory and other expenses of those conducting a lab project.
 Please note: this scholarship should not support payments for research assistants and/or field staff.

 Students returning to their (LMIC) home-country for the MSc project may apply for this travelling scholarship as long as their project is not desk-based.